JaredWogan/CV/index.md

 ## Research \ Interests

-I am starting a Master's at Western University in September 2022, working on numerical methods for calculating transition amplitudes in the EPRL model of quantum gravity.
-I am passionate about theories of gravity and causality within general relativity and quantum mechanics.
-I am also interested in the philosophy of physics especially pertaining to interpretations of quantum mechanics and quantum gravity.
-I am also extremely passionate about high performance computing, machine learning methods, and cloud computing.
+I am a Master's student at the University of Western Ontario, studying physics with a scientific computing specialization.
+I have writen a Python package for general relativity, OGRePy, and a research project on wormhole time machines and multiple histories.
+I am passionate about cryptography and cyber security, data science, high performance computing, and software development.
+I am currently looking for a co-op position in 2023.

 ## Education